Plsr/knowledge/dev-ops/docker.md

 ## `docker-compose`

+## Commands
-### Starting and running a container in the background
+* Starting and running a container in the background
 ```shell
 $> docker-compose up -d
 ```